thepangean/thepangean.github.io/_posts/2019-04-25-Jadis-the-Bells.md

 derogatively by writers like Molière to criticise a barbarous, pagan style called monstrous by association with a less ‘civilised’ age.

-By very virtue of worshiping a ‘pagus’, a local spirit of nature, the earlier pagans venerated nature, and medieval Christian churches began to take on aspects emulative of the ‘nemetons’, sacred groves of the heathens from Europe of yore.
+By very virtue of worshipping a ‘pagus’, a local spirit of nature, the earlier pagans venerated nature, and medieval Christian churches began to take on aspects emulative of the ‘nemetons’, sacred groves of the heathens from Europe of yore.
 Greeks and Romans themselves had their ‘tenemos’, areas of vegetation